Skip to content

 Sublimited categories

-• Business property in home: typically $2,500
+• Business property kept in the home: a limited amount

-• Electronic data: often excluded or sublimited
+• Electronic data and records: often excluded or sharply limited

 Why contents claims are commonly underpaid